vekatze/neut/book/src/modality-and-memory.md

 ## Quote: A Shorthand for Boxes

-In the example above, we turned a `bool` into `meta bool` by doing something like the below:
+We can turn a `bool` into `meta bool` by doing something like the below:

 ```neut
 define wrap-bool(b: bool): meta bool {